 - IB Higher Level courses with a grade of 5 or better will be considered for transfer credit if applicable for program requirements

 - AP courses with a grade of 4 or better will be considered for transfer credit if applicable for program requirements

 Applicants must submit the following documentation.
 All documentation in a language other than English of French must be accompanied by a certified English translation:

 - Course descriptions

 Students may appeal transfer credit decisions by submitting additional information with a formal request for reconsideration to the Admissions & Recruitment office no later than 20 business days after the date on their notice of transfer credit.

 Second Degrees, Second Studio Discipline, and the Transfer of Credit

-Entering students with a completed undergraduate degree in a discipline other than studio art or design may transfer liberal studies credits towards their OCAD U degree, but not more than 50% of Visual Culture (VISC) requirements.
-Students wishing to pursue a second studio discipline must consult with the appropriate studio Faculty as will as the Faculty of Liberal Studies regarding program requirements.
+Entering students with a completed undergraduate degree in a discipline other than studio art or design may transfer liberal arts & sciences credits towards their OCAD U degree, but not more than 50% of History & Theory of Visual Culture (VIS) requirements.
+Students wishing to pursue a second studio discipline must consult with the appropriate faculty offices regarding program requirements.